Simulation of Beam-Beam Effects and Tevatron Experience: Simulation results

+Planning ahead for the increase in amount of antiprotons available to the collider, we identified the large chromaticity of $\beta^*$ as a possible source of the proton lifetime deterioration.
+Figure \ref{intensity_c2} shows the beam-beam induced proton lifetime for different values of $\xi$, and demonstrates the benefitial effect of corrected chromatic $\beta^*$.

+Simulations revealed an interesting feature in the behavior of the proton bunch length at high values of $\xi$ -- the so-called ``bunch shaving'', when the bunch length starts to decrease after initiating head-on collisions instead of steady growth predicted by the diffusion model (Figure \ref{sigm_c2}).
+This behavior was observed multiple times during HEP stores in 2007, being especially pronounced when the vertical proton betatron tune was set too high.

-In order to achieve the desired smaller beta-function chromaticity, a new scheme of sextupole correctors in the Tevatron has been developed and implemented in May 2007.
-The scheme uses the existing sextupole magnets split into multiple families instead of just two original SF and SD circuits.
-The effect of introducing the new circuits is illustrated in Fig. \ref{lumi_int}.
+In order to achieve the desired smaller beta-function chromaticity, a new scheme of sextupole correctors in the Tevatron has been developed and implemented in May of 2007.
+The scheme used the existing sextupole magnets, which were split into multiple families instead of just two original SF and SD circuits.
+The effect of introducing the new circuits is illustrated in Figure \ref{lumi_int}.